githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 ## Setting your project’s name, description, and README

-Let’s define your project in a couple of different ways so that your team can easily understand what you're tracking.
+Let’s define your Project in a couple of different ways so that your team can easily understand what you're tracking.

-1. To edit your project’s name, description and README navigate to your newly created project and in the top right, click the 3 dots to open the menu.
+1. To edit your Project’s name, description and README navigate to your newly created project and in the top right, click the 3 dots to open the menu.
 1. In the menu, click **Settings**.
-1. And here you can edit the name of the project and it will save automatically.
+1. And here you can edit the name of the Project and it will save automatically.
-1. Next add a short 5-7 word description of the project and make sure to click save afterwards.
+1. Next add a short 5-7 word description of the Project and make sure to click **Save** afterwards.
-1. Then to update your project’s README, under **README**, type out a bit more information for your team to understand why you created this project and what you hope to accomplish with it.
-And when you’re done make sure to click save.
+1. Then to update your Project’s README, under **README**, type out a bit more information for your team to understand why you created this Project and what you hope to accomplish with it.
+And when you’re done make sure to click **Save**.

 :::image type="content" source="../media/edit-readme.png" alt-text="An Example of a Project README.":::